paulbarbu/blog/content/post/360-feedback.md

 <!--more-->

+# Target audience

+My target audience is colleagues I regularly interact with.
+Regardless of level.
+I also tend to include skip level managers that I know might have an opinion on my work and performance.
+This is the source of the name __360 feedback__, you look in all directions.

+If you include people that do not really work with or for you, you might not get a response, or get a shallow one and lose both of your and their time.

 # Frequency

-After my transition from IC to manager, I have set out to run these surveys every 6 months.
+Speaking about time: After my transition from IC to manager, I have set out to run these surveys every 6 months.
 So I have done this 3 times now.
 I haven't thought twice about the frequency, after reading about others' experience from running surveys I decided I didn't want to overdo this since the period of time should be long enough that:
  * people have time to form opinions
  * you have time to act on their feedback (from the previous survey) and maybe see some results